adourish/robodog/README.md

 # Features

+* Flexible runtime, install on a laptop, in github pages, your own static file server.
 * No need to install npm or run a node server
   * The webpack build creates two files
   * It compiles into a single HTML file named `robodog.html` and a single JavaScript bundle `robotdog.bundle.js`.